- Is your JS code hard to understand?

 Enhanced IDE support

 TypeScript creates typing easier and less unambiguous by the practice of type inference.
-Even if you do not type the types, they are still here to exclude you from doing something which would otherwise result in a runtime error.
+Even if you do not utilize the interface, TypeScript still helps in preventing mistakes that may result in runtime errors.

 Strict Null Examination